Eurico Gaspar Dutra: Minister of War

-During World War II, he was among the Brazilian military leaders who were against an alignment with allies and a deeper involvement of the country in the conflict.
+During World War II, he was among the Brazilian military leaders who were against an alignment with the Allies and a deeper involvement of the country in the conflict.
 With, although modest, Brazil's participation in the war on the Allied side, and the growing pressure from civil society for democratization of the country, Dutra formally adhered to the idea of the end of the regime that started in 1930, participating in the following deposition of Getúlio Vargas in October 1945, continuing the interventionist doctrine, practiced at the time by the Brazilian army.

 1945 election

 In this context, the deposed leader announced the following month his support for Dutra, the candidate of the Army, at the expense of the candidate of the Air Force, Eduardo Gomes, in the elections that followed.